rackerlabs/rackspace-how-to/content/managed-operations/introduction-to-cassandra.md

 data across a cluster.
 Replication in Cassandra is very straightforward and simple to configure and maintain.

-While Oracle Database uses the ACID integrity model, Cassandra offers the AID portion of ACID, in which the data written is atomic, isolated, and durable.
+While Oracle Database uses the ACID (Atomicity, Consistency, Isolation, Durability) integrity model, Cassandra offers the AID portion of ACID, in which the data written is atomic, isolated, and durable.
 The AID model enables Cassandra users to decide exactly how strong data consistency should be for a transaction or set of transactions that are batched together.
 Strength of data consistency refers to whether all nodes must respond, or if a single node responds while the others are being updated.

 Cassandra users can tune data consistency within a single data center or across multiple data centers.
 However, Oracle Database offers integrity